 Call 9-1-1 in an emergency.
 This may be a life-threatening medical emergency, criminal activity or fire.

-211 connects you to local resources for food, housing, legal health, utility assistance, health care, unemployment, and other essential needs.
-If you need mental health support or have a concern with alcohol or drugs, dial 2-1-1 and Press 1 for immediate and confidential support.
+Call 2-1-1 to get connected to local resources for food, housing, legal health, utility assistance, health care, unemployment, and other essential needs.

-Resources are also available for new Americans and immigrants, including English as a Second Langauge classes and citizenship services.
+Resources for new Americans and immigrants are available, including English as a Second Langauge classes and citizenship services.

 Translation is available in 150+ languages.